Swapnil9899/Swapnil9899/README.md

 - 👋 Hi, I’m @Swapnil9899
-- 👀 I’m interested in data analysis
+- 👀 I’m pursuing DATA SCIENCE
 - 🌱 I’m currently learning artificial intelligence and data science
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me at swapnilpardeshi@gmail.com